Conor-King/Drop-Pod-Game/README.md

 # Drop-Pod-Game
 C++ game for games engineering coursework.

-If starting on a new computer or redownloading the repo from scratch.
+If starting on a new computer or redownloading the repo from scratch and lib/sfml and/or lib/b2d is empty.
 Open git bash shell in drop-pod-game directory and run command:

 git submodule update --init --recursive